Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 **6.** If the cache key has changed or the cache entry does not exist, merging the PR may cause an Update dependency cache workflow to start, which automatically uploads the dependency cache to the GitHub Actions Cache storage for the *main* branch.  (see [11.
 Your First CI Workflow Executions](11-your-first-ci-workflow-executions) for more experiments showing how caching reduces your pipeline execution time).

+{{% notice tip %}}
+It is necessary to use techniques to shorten the pipeline running time since modern CI/CD technologies factor execution time into the pricing model.
+Among the various pipeline optimization techniques, dependency caching is one to take into account in the workshop.
+{{% /notice %}}

 #### Release Process

 Let's examine the Release process, which enables you to make available the most recent version of AWSome Books to AWS.